Add Maple

 1

-Open Custom Column/Variable from the More menu to create a new column.
+Open Custom Column/Variable from the More menu.

-Open Custom Column/Variable from the More menu to create a new column.
+Open Custom Column/Variable from the More menu.

 2